|

 Brahma Temple

-Once a year, during the Indian month of Kartik, in the phase of the full moon (October/November) there’s a high level of activity there.
-During the time of the Pushkar-Mela the Gods visit Pushkar and that is why it is most beneficial and honourable to take a bath in the holy Lake.
+During the Indian month of Kartik, in the phase of the full moon (October/November) there’s a high level of activity there.
+During the time of the Pushkar-Mela it is most beneficial to take a bath in the holy Lake.
 It is not just a religious event however but also a very famous camel market and fun fair.

 |